mercethem/DDS/README.md

 - Install Java JDK 11
 - Build Fast-DDS from source or use pre-built binaries
 - Install Node.js

+**Recommended**: Use WSL 2 (Windows Subsystem for Linux) to run Linux scripts, or wait for official Windows support.

 ### Step 3: Verify Installation